nzilbb/qb-pairwise-public/README.md

   - `data`: contains anonymised data used in the project.
   - `images`: contains logos and images used in the repository.
   - `markdown`: contains the Rmarkdown files with the code for the analysis and generating the analysis data frames.
-The 'knit' html versions are also included.
+The 'knit' html versions of the markdown files, and the .bib files used in the analysis, are also included.